 Kepler had discovered his first two laws of planetary motion by 1605, and had also finished his great book, New Astronomy . . .
 Commentaries on the Motions of Mars.6 To Emperor Rudolph he announced in a fittingly martial metaphor the triumph to which he had been led by his unfailing faith in Tycho's observations and his own relentless efforts:

 I bring to Your Majesty a noble prisoner whom I have captured in the difficult and wearisome war entered upon under Your auspices. . . .
 Hitherto, no one had more completely got the better of human inventions; in vain did astronomers prepare everything for the battle; in vain did they draw upon all their resources and put all their troops in the field.
 Mars, making game of their efforts, destroyed their machines and ruined their experiments; unperturbed, he took refuge in the impenetrable secrecy of his empire, and concealed his masterly progress from the pursuits of the enemy. . . .
+For my part, I must, above all, praise the activity and devotion of the valiant captain Tycho Brahe, who, under the auspices of Frederik and Christian, sovereigns of Denmark, and then under the auspices of Your Majesty, every night throughout twenty successive years studied almost without respite all the habits of the enemy, exposing the plans of his campaign and discovering the mysteries of his progress.
+The observations, which he bequeathed to me, have greatly helped to banish the vague and indefinite fear that one experiences when first confronted by an unknown enemy.7 |

 The rest of Kepler's life was full of trials.
 His salary was continually in arrears, his first wife suffered from epileptic seizures and finally died, and his three children succumbed to smallpox.
 By 1612 Prague itself had become a battleground, and Kepler fled to Linz, in Austria.
 In spite of it all, Kepler continued his laborious calculations, and in 1619 announced the discovery of his third law of planetary motion---the so-called harmonic law: "The square of the period of revolution is proportional to the cube of the mean distance from the Sun."